posit-dev/positron/extensions/positron-python/.github/test_plan.md

     1. Run a cell on the host
     1. Verify the editor opens on the guest and the cell is run there too
 -   [ ] Jupyter Hub support
+    1. Windows install instructions
         1. Install Docker Desktop onto a machine
         1. Create a folder with a file 'Dockerfile' in it.
         1. Mark the file to look like so:

         ```
         ARG BASE_CONTAINER=jupyterhub/jupyterhub
         FROM $BASE_CONTAINER

         USER root

         USER $NB_UID
         ```

         1. From a command prompt (in the same folder as the Dockerfile), run ```docker build -t jupyterhubcontainer:1.0 .```
         1. Run ```docker container create --name jupyterhub jupyterhubcontainer:1.0 jupyterhub```
         1. From the docker desktop app, start the jupyterhub container.
         1. From the docker desktop app, run the CLI
+    1. OR Mac / Linux install instructions
+        1. Install docker
+        1. From the terminal ```docker run -p 8000:8000 -d --name jupyterhub jupyterhub/jupyterhub jupyterhub```
+        1. Open a terminal in the docker container with ```docker exec -it jupyterhub bash```
+        1. From that terminal run ```python3 -m pip install notebook```
     1. From the new command prompt, run ```adduser testuser```
     1. Follow the series of prompts to add a password for this user
     1. Open VS code